redpesk-labs/red-pak/QA/REDPAK.DTC.md

 misses and report it as an error.

-The configuration file `tests/conf/data/4-input` contains a valid YAML file but with some reqired entry missing.
+The configuration file `tests/conf/data/4-input` contains a valid YAML file but with some required entry missing.

 The reference file `tests/conf/data/4-reference` is the error report stated miss of items.